 About Oral Surgery

 To perform oral and maxillofacial surgery requires additional years of hospital-based surgical and anesthesia training after graduation from dental school.
-As an oral surgeon, one practices a full scope of oral and maxillofacial surgery with expertise ranging from corrective jaw surgery to wisdom tooth removal.
+The oral surgeons, at Rand Dental in Flanders one practices a full scope of oral and maxillofacial surgery with expertise ranging from corrective jaw surgery to wisdom tooth removal.
 They also diagnose and treat facial pain and injuries, as well as perform a full range of dental implant and bone grafting procedures.

 Patient comfort is top priority at all times.
 In order to reduce anxiety, oral surgery procedures can be performed while patients are relaxed under IV sedation.